zetavm/zetavm/README.md

 It implements a basic core runtime environment on top of which programming dynamic languages can be implemented with relatively little effort.

-Features of the VM will include:
+Features of the VM include:

 - Built-in support for dynamic typing